get-convex/convex-backend/demo/README.md

 Get started by running `npm install` inside of this directory.
 Then, run `npx convex dev --url [local url] --admin-key [key]` to get the backend running locally.
-Finally, you can use `npm run dev:client` to view the frontend.
+Finally, you can use `npm run dev:frontend` to view the frontend.
 We hope you enjoy using Convex!